jaldabaoth-code/Le-Club-De-L-Immo/README.md

 ## The Links

-<a href="https://github.com/WildCodeSchool/orleans-php-202103-project-clubimmo/tree/master">Link to the repository of project where we worked during the <b>WCS Project 2</b></a>
+<a href="https://github.com/WildCodeSchool/orleans-php-202103-project-clubimmo/tree/master">Link to the repository of project where we worked during <b>WCS Web Project 2</b></a>

 <a href="https://github.com/WildCodeSchool/simple-mvc">Link to the repository of <b>Simple-MVC</b></a>